Mangere Arts Centre

 Significant community consultation was undertaken on the project, which, when opened, would be a flexible arts and performance space that could house up to 300 people for everything from kapa haka to a string quartet.

 - Assisting Manukau City Council with Funding application presentations

 - Assisting Manukau City Council with the consultation process

-It was particularly important for the building to have appropriate spaces to display large artworks, including textiles such as tapa cloth.
-The layout was specifically designed to support powhiri and other formal greetings and gatherings, with flexible spaces that fit neatly within the building to encourange cultural meetings and celebrations as well as the delivery of educational programmes.
+It was particularly crucial for the building to have appropriate spaces to display large artworks, including textiles such as tapa cloth.
+The layout was specifically designed to support powhiri and other formal greetings and gatherings, with flexible spaces that fit neatly within the building to encourage cultural meetings and celebrations as well as the delivery of educational programmes.

 The facility has indoor/outdoor flexibility regarding performance and visual art, such as a sculpture garden and external performance spaces.
 A courtyard separates the performance venue from the art gallery, and café and arts retail spaces provide ongoing income streams.

 Both practically and aesthetically, the building maintains a complementary relationship with the nearby library, shopping mall and its road frontage.

 The complex has become a hub for the diverse cultural activities that underpin the unique character of Mangere’s people.
 It will further connect Mangere with other New Zealanders by showcasing the area as a vibrant creative and cultural hub.